dappnode/DAppNodeDocs/docs/user/access-your-dappnode/vpn/wireguard.md

 #### Option 1: Via Dappmanager UI

 ![VPN_credentials](/img/vpn-1.png)

 If you have access to the Dappmanager:

 - Navigate to **VPN > WireGuard**.

   - **If you don't see any device added to the list:**

     1. Provide a name for your device.
     2. Click on 'Add New Device'.

   - **To retrieve the credentials:**

     1. Click on the 'Get link' button on the credentials column.
     2. You will be shown 3 different ways of retrieving the credentials:
-        a.
-Download config - it will donwload a .txt file with the credentials in plaintext
+       - _Download config:_ it will download a .txt file with the credentials in plaintext
-        b.
-Copy config - it will copy the credentials in your clipboard so you can paste them in your wireguard client
+       - _Copy config:_ it will copy the credentials in your clipboard so you can paste them in your wireguard client
-        c.
-Show config QR code - it will generate a QR that you can scan with a wireguard mobile client to add the config directly
+       - _Show config QR code:_ it will generate a QR that you can scan with a wireguard mobile client to add the config directly
-     4. Please, see step 3.
+    3. Please, see step 3.
 Setting up Wireguard client to see how to use this config once you have a client in your device (desktop/laptop/phone)

   - **For Local Access Credentials:**
     1. Click on 'Show Local Credentials'.
     2. Copy the local credentials displayed.

 #### Option 2: Via Dappnode Terminal